multiversx/mx-polynetwork-bridge-sc/docs/dev documentation.md

 ## ESDT Operations

-The contract can also perform other ESDT operations, specifically issue, mint and burn, although not all of them are available without restrictions.
-Only the contract owner may issue or burn tokens owned by the contract, but anyone may mint more tokens (although these tokens will still be locked in the contract).
+The contract can also perform other ESDT operations, specifically issue, mint and burn, although only the contract owner can initiate them.
 These are done through the following endpoints:

-### Owner-only

 The owner may issue additional token types as more blockchains are linked to Elrond, using the following endpoint: